demetratheo/SearchClinics/README.md

 ### Additional comments ###

  For performance purposes, in order to not block the main app's thread in case of large datasets (since DB is not allowed in this project).
 I have used the nodejs worker_threads library along with the 'node-worker-threads-pool' npm package.
-So in case of a large datasets the api will split the data in to smaller chunks and process the data in worker threads.
+So in case of large datasets the api will split the data in to smaller chunks and process the data in worker threads.